rolemadelen/minimalist-blog/src/blog/en/b.md

 ## Theta Notation

-And last but not least, the average time complexity of an algorithm is described by the Theta (Θ) Notation.
+And last but not least, the average time complexity of an algorithm is represented by the Theta (Θ) Notation.

 For a function `g(n)` and `Θ(g(n))` is given by the relation: